DataDog/dd-sdk-reactnative/docs/codepush.md

 Each time you release a new [CodePush][1] version for your React Native application, you need to upload the source maps to Datadog to unminify errors.

-To achieve this, we recommend using `@datadog/mobile-react-native-code-push` in your app and the [datadog-ci][3] `react-native codepush` command to upload your source maps.
-It will ensure that the version will be consistent in both reported crashes and uploaded source maps.
+Datadog recommends using `@datadog/mobile-react-native-code-push` in your app and the [datadog-ci][3] `react-native codepush` command to upload your source maps.
+This ensures that the `version` is consistent in both reported crashes and uploaded source maps.

 ## Setup

-Start by following the [installation steps][2] for installing `@datadog/mobile-react-native`.
+See the [React Native Monitoring installation steps][2] to install `@datadog/mobile-react-native`.

-Install `@datadog/mobile-react-native-code-push`.
+Then, install `@datadog/mobile-react-native-code-push`.

 To install with NPM, run: